Beyond almost Fuchsian space: Introduction

+When we do not assume away accidental parabolics, we are able to prove the following statement:

+\begin{theoremA} Every element of $\Bcal_0$ is geometrically finite, i.e., no element of $\Bcal_0$ has a degenerate end. \end{theoremA}

+Rubinstein \cite{Rub05} gave an example that suggests that there might actually be elements of $\Bcal_0$ that have {\ap}s-- see Remark \ref{rubinsteinexample}.
 It remains unclear whether $\Bcal_0 = \Bcal$.
-This is similar to the open question (\cite{Rub05}) that if $M \in \QF$ admits a closed incompressible surface (not necessarily minimal) of {\pc}s less than $1$ in magnitude, then $M \in \AF$.
+This is related to the following open question (\cite{Rub05}): if $M \in \QF$ admits a closed incompressible surface (not necessarily minimal) of {\pc}s less than $1$ in magnitude, then is $M \in \AF$?

 To derive rigidity properties for the {\waf} space, we construct a compactification $\overline{\Bcal_0}$ of $\Bcal_0$.
 This compactification is analogous to the compactification of the space of {\ksg}s constructed by Canary-Storm (\cite{CS12}).
-In fact, our compactification $\overline{\Bcal_0}$ probably coincides with the closure of $\Bcal_0$ inside the Canary-Storm compactification although we do not verify this.
-The difference with their approach is that our compactification is defined in terms of data associated to the unique {\ms} inside each element of $\Bcal_0$.
+The difference with their approach is that our compactification is defined in terms of data associated to the unique {\ms} in each element of $\Bcal_0$.

-\begin{thx} There exists a compactification $\overline{\Bcal_0}$ of the (unmarked) {\waf} space $\Bcal_0$ that extends the Deligne-Mumford compactification of moduli space of {\RS}s.
-Moreover, $\overline{\Bcal_0}$ can be topologized so that the volume of the {\cvc} extends to a continuous function on $\overline{\Bcal_0}$. \end{thx}
+\begin{thx} There exists a compactification $\overline{\Bcal_0}$ of the (unmarked) {\waf} space $\Bcal_0$ that extends the Deligne-Mumford compactification of moduli space of {\RS}s. \end{thx} The points at infinity that we add correspond to disjoint unions of cusped {\waf} manifolds.
+By working with {\ms}s our approach is adapted to the applications below, and seems to require less in the way of structural results about {\ksg}s, although we work in a more specialized setting.